 11. Position Changes

 When we experience pain or discomfort, it’s normal to use our voices to help with the pain.
-For example, we all make noises when we stub our toe.
+For example, we all make noises when we stub our toes.
 Vocalization is a powerful tool.
 A birthing woman may choose to moan, softly sing, chant, or grunt.
 She needs to follow her body and know that making sounds is good, it’s natural, and it helps.
-No apologies necessary.
+No apologies are necessary.